Plague

 Treatment

-Urgent medical attention is advised in individuals who develop fever or any other related symptom that occurs within 10 days of possible exposure to plague.
+Urgent medical attention is advised for individuals who develop fever or any other plague-like symptom appearing within 10 days of possible exposure to plague.
 Treatment involves the use of antibiotics.